leozc/linkerd/linkerd/docs/telemetry.md

-prefix | `linkerd` | String to prefix all exported metric names with. hostname | `127.0.0.1` | Hostname of the StatsD server. port | `8125` | Port of the StatsD server. gaugePeriodMs | `10000` | Interval to export Gauge stats, in milliseconds.
+prefix | `linkerd` | String to prefix all exported metric names with. hostname | `127.0.0.1` | Hostname of the StatsD server. port | `8125` | Port of the StatsD server. exportIntervalMs | `10000` | Interval to export Counters and Gauges, in milliseconds. histogramSampleRate | `0.01` | Sample rate to export histogram events.
+Higher values will result in higher linkerd latency.

 ## TraceLog